 A sliding window, in almost every case, cannot be opened completely.
 That is because the glass panels move atop one another, so there’s always some area of glass present in the window.
 Casement windows, on the other hand, can be opened fully for maximum airflow.
 Theoretically, you might get around this by hollowing out an area of wall adjacent to the window – but this isn’t something that most homeowners are prepared to consider, as it would be very expensive.

-Another notable drawback of a sliding window is energy efficiency.
+Another notable drawback of a horizontal sliding window is energy efficiency.

 Casement windows are lined with compressible seals.
 When the window is closed, these are squashed to form a tight seal against the window-frame, through which cold air cannot pass.